Travis & Diana Callahan

 Very heavy load of Classey Fruit

-Classey, at nine years since grafting, is a compact and rounded top tree.This tree is in the orchard of my friend Gordon Casselman.
+Classey, at twelve years since grafting, is a compact and rounded top tree.This tree is in the orchard of my friend Gordon Casselman.
 This tree was grafted by Gordon from wood from my Classey tree at my former home.
 I moved due to the flooding caused by Hurricane Rita in 2005 and settled on a much smaller property at a higher elevation eleven miles away.
 The purchaser promised that I could return in the winter to harvest graft wood to replicate the Classey Mayhaw and The Gem, my two favorite mayhaw trees.
 Later when I returned the purchaser had removed every one of the 67 fruit trees .

 The Deep South became the Deep Freeze in South Louisiana.
 January 7, 2014 started a three day period of below freezing temperatures.